BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

   - BrightstarDB.PersistenceType - specifies the default type of persistence used for the main BrighstarDB index files.
 Allowed values are "appendonly" or "rewrite" (values are case-insensitive).
 For more information about the store persistence types please refer to the section :ref:`Store Persistence Types <Store_Persistence_Types>`.

+  - BrightstarDB.StatsUpdate.Timespan - specifies the minimum number of seconds that must pass between automatic update of store statistics.

+  - BrightstarDB.StatsUpdate.TransactionCount - specifies the minimum number of transactions that must occur between automatic update of store statistics.

 Example Configuration
 ======================